-Using such a tool gives staff relief from complex manual administration and non-centralised information storage.
+Using such a tool relieves staff from complex manual administration and non-centralised information storage.
 It gives access to line managers to take care of their candidates, reducing the workload from HR.
 It also assists employer branding through customised career landing pages so businesses can feature vacancies to increase brand authority.
-Reducing the number of dull tasks and keeping all necessary data at the fingertips of recruiters increase focus on applicants, leading to one of a kind candidate experience.
+Reducing the number of dull tasks and keeping all necessary data at recruiters’ fingertips increase focus on applicants, leading to one of a kind candidate experience.

 2. Employee onboarding

-By automating tedious onboarding processes—through preset checklists and automated notifications—managers can concentrate more on their people.
+Managers can concentrate more on their people by automating tedious onboarding processes—through preset checklists and automated notifications.
 Supporting their integration into the unfamiliar environment through establishing deep personal connections is critical in decreasing turnover; professionals have long argued that onboarding plays a vital role in retaining new hires.

 Turning paper-based administration to digital helps HR to monitor the onboarding status, enhancing control over the entire process.
 Automatically generating employment contracts and documents (accompanied by digital signatures) enhances internal procedures to save time.

 3. Employee database and records

 Storing data on paper or in inflexible spreadsheets may suffice for smaller companies; however, keeping files in a thorough employee database helps nurture better staff relations.
 Versatile tools offer a hand in adjusting the system to expand business needs.